About Applecart Arts

 Applecart’s early work includes over twenty original storytelling performances utilising drama, music, comedy and film.
 This work toured venues around the country.

-Our latest project is a series of four documentaries, presented by a local spoken word artist and highlighting the hurdles faced by people living in poverty in the UK today.
+Our last Old School Room project was a series of four documentaries, presented by a local spoken word artist and highlighting the hurdles faced by people living in poverty in the UK today.

-In 2016 Applecart moved to new premises in Newham and opened Applecart Arts in early 2017.
+In 2016 Applecart moved to new premises in Newham, in the Harold Road Centre, and opened Applecart Arts in early 2017.

 Applecart Arts is not just a venue providing rehearsal rooms, performance spaces and art studios.
 We also produce and encourage new work.